NoRedInk/ruby-style-guide/README.md

     expression continues.

     ```Ruby
-    # bad - need to read ahead to the second line to know that the chain continues
+    # bad:  need to read ahead to the second line to know that the chain continues
     one.two.three
       .four

-    # good - it's immediately clear that the expression continues beyond the first line
+    # good:  it's immediately clear that the expression continues beyond the first line
     one.two.three.
       four
     ```